 Magna International Inc. (MGA)

-MGA is one of the world’s largest and most-diversified auto suppliers.
+MGA is one of the world’s largest and most diversified auto suppliers.
 It manufactures auto interiors, engine parts, interior and exterior trim, body structures, mirrors, electronics, sunroofs.
 Its capabilities are so diversified, the company even designs and assembles complete vehicles.
-The company has been growing in leaps and bounds due to takeovers from competitors and consolidation of smaller companies.
+The company has been growing in leaps and bounds due to takeovers from competitors and the consolidation of smaller companies.

 MGA is benefiting from disruptive technologies such as powertrain electrification and autonomous technologies.
 The U.S. election result was another win for the company due to the administration’s policies that would subsidize electric and autonomous vehicle technologies.
 Plus, automakers are consolidating their purchases with fewer suppliers, making MGA the primary beneficiary since their offerings are so broad.

 The company has an overall grade of B, which translates into a Buy rating in our POWR Ratings system.
-MGA has a Value Grade of B, which makes sense since with a forward P/E of 11.85.
-The company also has a price-to-cash-flow ratio of 12.4, which is well below the industry average.
-The firm has a Momentum Grade of B as it has shown positive momentum over the near, mid, and long-term.
+MGA has a Value Grade of B, which makes sense since with a forward P/E of 13.85.
+The company also has a price-to-cash-flow ratio of 13.8, which is well below the industry average.
+The firm has a Momentum Grade of B as it has shown positive momentum over the mid and long-term.

 We also grade MGA on Growth, Stability, Sentiment, and Quality.
 You can find those grades here.
-MGA is ranked in the same A-rated industry as AZO, Auto Parts.
+MGA is ranked in the same B-rated industry as AZO, Auto Parts.

 AutoNation Inc. (AN)